jefflester/minitrino/readme.md

 **Note**: Certain modules will only extend the parent Presto service and do not actually define any new services/containers.
 See the Snowflake catalog modules for an example of this.
-For these modules, the only label requirement is to add the standard, module-specific label sets to the Presto service in the relevant `docker-compose.yml` file
+For these modules, the only label requirement is to add the module-specific label to the Presto service in the relevant `docker-compose.yml` file

 -----